Hearing Procedures

 I. General Information

-• Chapter 2A, Administrative Procedures Act (APA) of the Montgomery County Code, as amended, governs hearings before the Board.
+- Chapter 2A, Administrative Procedures Act (APA) of the Montgomery County Code, as amended, governs hearings before the Board.
 Additional Board procedures are contained in the Montgomery County Personnel Regulations (MCPR), 2001, Section 35, Merit System Protection Board Appeals, Hearings, and Investigations.

-• Hearings are conducted in a formal manner.
+- Hearings are conducted in a formal manner.
 The Board is not bound by the rules of evidence or procedure, but may look to them for guidance.
 The Board will give effect to the rules of privilege recognized by law, such as the attorney- client privilege and the attorney work product privilege.
 The Board may exclude incompetent, unreliable, irrelevant, or unduly repetitious evidence.

-• The Appellant may represent himself/herself or be represented by legal counsel of his/her choice, although such representation is not required.
+- The Appellant may represent himself/herself or be represented by legal counsel of his/her choice, although such representation is not required.
 The County is represented by the Office of the County Attorney.
 Local Fire and Rescue Departments (LFRD) are represented by attorneys of their choosing.

-• Because Board hearings deal with personnel matters they are closed to the public unless requested otherwise by the Appellant at the time of the Prehearing Submission.
+- Because Board hearings deal with personnel matters they are closed to the public unless requested otherwise by the Appellant at the time of the Prehearing Submission.

-Pursuant to § 2A-8(d) of the APA, the County has the burden of going forward with the production of evidence at a hearing.
+- Pursuant to § 2A-8(d) of the APA, the County has the burden of going forward with the production of evidence at a hearing.
 When the action being appealed involves an LFRD employee, the LFRD has the burden of going forward.

-The individual who filed the appeal is the responding party and referred to as the appellant.
+- The individual who filed the appeal is the responding party and referred to as the Appellant.

 III.
 Discovery

-• Once the Board has issued a notice acknowledging the receipt of an appeal, the parties may commence discovery.
+- Once the Board has issued a notice acknowledging the receipt of an appeal, the parties may commence discovery.
 Unless otherwise ordered by the Board, the period for discovery ends on the date of the prehearing conference.

-• Subject to the provisions of the Maryland State Public Information Act and at the requesting party’s own expense, each party has the right to inspect and copy documents of the other party, where such discovery is not otherwise prohibited by law.
+- Subject to the provisions of the Maryland State Public Information Act and at the requesting party’s own expense, each party has the right to inspect and copy documents of the other party, where such discovery is not otherwise prohibited by law.

-• The parties have the right to engage in other forms of discovery, including the use of interrogatories and the taking of depositions.
+- The parties have the right to engage in other forms of discovery, including the use of interrogatories and the taking of depositions.

-• If there is a dispute over discovery, a party may file a motion with the Board to compel discovery.
+- If there is a dispute over discovery, a party may file a motion with the Board to compel discovery.

 IV.
 Motions

 Any motion seeking a determination by the MSPB of any preliminary matter including, but not limited to, motions to compel discovery, motions in limine, and motions to quash subpoenas shall be made in writing.
-The opposing party shall have 10 calendar days from the date of the motion to respond to the motion before the Board rules on the motion.
+The opposing party shall have ten (10) calendar days from the date of the motion to respond to the motion before the Board rules on the motion.

 V. Request for Reconsideration of MSPB Decisions on Preliminary Matters